12 Tips to ace your legal career

 The books will include useful English references.
 There may even be a useful critique of the case.

 But they will quote that one English case the Indian books quote!

 Also buy Lexis Nexis’ ‘Guide to Table A- Articles of Association’ by Chen Thim Wai.

 Packed into 290 pages.

-You can kill your opponent in double quick time by telling the judges that the ‘the Articles do not allow what my learned friends is asking for My Lord.’.
+You can kill your opponent faster by telling the judges that the ‘the Articles do not allow what my learned friends is asking for My Lord.’.